msh31/SaveManager/README.md

 ---

+## ❓ Information

+This project uses Avalonia UI with ``.axaml`` for the front-end interface.
+The UI layout was auto-generated using Claude based on a design that I made in Figma.
+> ⚠️ Note: Front-end design is not the primary focus at the moment.
+If you enjoy working with UI/UX or Avalonia, contributions are very welcome!

+---

 ## 🤝 Contributing

 We welcome contributions of all kinds:

 - 🐞 Bug reports
 - 💡 Feature suggestions
+- 🌴 Front-end improvements
 - 🔧 Code contributions via pull requests

 Feel free to open an issue or fork the repo to get started!